Specifying server-side encryption with customer-provided keys (SSE-C) - Amazon Simple Storage Service

 S3 Replication supports objects that are encrypted with SSE-C. For more information about replicating encrypted objects, see Replicating encrypted objects (SSE-S3, SSE-KMS, DSSE-KMS, SSE-C).

+To require SSE-C for all objects written to an Amazon S3 bucket, you can use a bucket policy.
 For example, the following bucket policy denies upload object (s3:PutObject) permissions for all requests that don't include the x-amz-server-side-encryption-customer-algorithm header requesting SSE-C.

-{ "Version": "2012-10-17", "Id": "PutObjectPolicy", "Statement": [ { "Sid": "RequireSSECObjectUploads", "Effect": "Deny", "Principal": "*", "Action": "s3:PutObject", "Resource": "arn:aws:s3:::amzn-s3-demo-bucket/*", "Condition": { "Null": { "s3:x-amz-server-side-encryption-customer-algorithm": "true" } } } ] }
+{ "Version":"2012-10-17", "Id": "PutObjectPolicy", "Statement": [ { "Sid": "RequireSSECObjectUploads", "Effect": "Deny", "Principal": "*", "Action": "s3:PutObject", "Resource": "arn:aws:s3:::amzn-s3-demo-bucket/*", "Condition": { "Null": { "s3:x-amz-server-side-encryption-customer-algorithm": "true" } } } ] }

 Important